 - Gently pull one of the triangles away from the others, starting at the bottom roll upward so you end at the tip of the triangle

-- Place each rugelach cookie onto a cookie sheet lined with parchment paper
+- Place each rugelach cookie onto a cookie sheet lined with parchment paper (chill in the fridge 15 minutes if the dough got too warm)

 - Bake 20-25